 Foundation, roof, cross section and other details are an important feature of professional construction documents.
 The steps used to send details to layout can also be used to place schedules, legends, keys and other items on the layout page.

 To send details to layout

-- Return to floor plan view. - 2.
-Select CAD> CAD Detail Management to open the CAD Detail Management dialog.
+- 1. Return to floor plan view. - 2.
+Select CAD> CAD Detail Management for your detail Management dialog.
 Click the New button, type a short descriptive name for your detail and click OK.